Marriage in the Resurrection?

 Jesus said "for in the resurrection they neither marry nor are given in marriage, but are like angels in heaven" Mt 22:30 (also Mk 12:25; Lk 20:34-35).
 These words may have considerable pastoral significance for many Christians who enjoy or look forward to their marriage.

-Despite the apparently obvious meaning (and implications) of this saying, I attempt in the paper below to present a positive case that a unique love relationship like a marital bond between a man and woman (and maybe even childbirth and child rearing in this context) might still exist in the resurrection age.
+Despite the apparently obvious meaning (and implications) of this saying, I attempt in the paper below to present a positive case that a unique, romance-like love relationship like a marital bond between a man and woman (and maybe even childbirth and child rearing in this context) might still exist in the resurrection age.
 This is the first "study" I know of that tries to bring all relevant OT data to bear and examine this issue from a variety of angles.
 I also provide extra links below supportive of this positive case.

 Before reading it, please note the following points -